 Growth Mindset: What Dweck's Research Actually Found

-Dweck's growth mindset research scrutinised: Sisk (2018) meta-analysis, EEF zero-impact trial, PISA 2022 equity data.
-What the evidence says UK teachers should actually do.
+Dweck's growth mindset, scrutinised: the Sisk (2018) meta-analysis, a zero-impact trial, and PISA 2022 data, plus what teachers should actually do.

-Dweck's growth mindset research scrutinised: Sisk (2018) meta-analysis, EEF zero-impact trial, PISA 2022 equity data.
-What the evidence says UK teachers should actually do.
+Dweck's growth mindset, scrutinised: the Sisk (2018) meta-analysis, a zero-impact trial, and PISA 2022 data, plus what teachers should actually do.

 Walk into almost any school in the United Kingdom and you will find growth mindset posters on the walls.
-'Mistakes help us grow.'
-'The power of yet.'
-'You can train your brain.'
-These phrases are now so embedded in school culture that questioning them feels like questioning the value of effort itself.
+Phrases like 'Mistakes help us grow,' 'The power of yet,' and 'You can train your brain' are very common in schools.
+Because of this, it feels like questioning effort itself if you question these ideas.
 But what does the research actually show?

 Carol Dweck's growth mindset framework, first popularised in her 2006 book Mindset: The New Psychology of Success, proposed a compelling idea: learners who believe their intelligence can be developed through effort and good strategies (growth mindset) outperform those who believe intelligence is fixed and unchangeable (fixed mindset).
 The implication was straightforward and appealing.
 Teach learners that their brains can grow, and they will work harder, persist longer, and achieve more.